Thursday, September 29, 2011

 Does my style work for real?

 Any style or technique can work or fail.
-All you can do is try to increase the percentage of success by doing your part, which is to train, train, train!
+Just like a weapon, styles and techniques are just tools.
+All you can do is try to increase the percentage of success by doing your part, which is to train seriously and get better at using the tool!

 Is it possible to teach myself?